AguaClara/Dissolved-Organic-Matter/README.md

 Mateo Aranzazu (ma956)

 ## Semester Goals:
 The goal of the Dissolved Organic Matter subteam is to determine the optimal dosages for clay and/or activated carbon to remove humic acid (a form of dissolved organic matter) from influent water with low turbidity.
-The team is experiments by varying pH levels, clay concentrations, and humic acid concentrations to find optimal dosings in different situations.
+The team performs experiments by varying clay and/or activated carbon mass flow rates with ProCoDA to determine optimal dosages for each and test which is the better alternative for removing DOM from drinking water.

 ## Links to Reports and Presentations